-Many people in Nigeria do not have access to safe drinking water, especially in remote rural villages.
-Social activist Samuel Dike Omaka created a social media campaign to tackle this issue, and successfully started a movement to bring clean water to a rural indigenous community in the Kwara state of Nigeria.
+There is limited access to safe drinking water in remote rural villages in Nigeria.
+Social activist, Samuel Dike, created a social media campaign to tackle this issue, successfully bringing drinking water access to a rural indigenous community in the Kwara state of Nigeria.

 During my one-year mandatory service under the National Youth Service Corps scheme, I was posted to a rural community In the Kwara state of Nigeria.
 After spending some time there, I was concerned by the poor condition of people in the area and decided to assess the situation to gain a better understanding.